 If you and your employer contribute to a qualified health plan, that money is exempt from income taxes.
 Also, any money you put in a Health Savings Account (HSA) or a flexible spending account (FSA) is not taxed, and neither are the funds when you use them.
-In addition, any interest that accrues to an HSA is exempt from capital gains taxes.
+In addition, any interest earned in an HSA is exempt from capital gains taxes.

 Interest Earned on Municipal Bonds

-States and cities often issue bonds to raise funds for things like infrastructure projects or their general operating fund.
-While we don’t recommend investing in municipal bonds, the interest earned on them is tax exempt.
+States and cities often issue bonds to raise funds for public projects like building schools, roads and sewer systems.
+While we don’t recommend investing in municipal bonds, the interest earned on them is tax exempt.4

-There a number of gifts that are tax exempt.
-These include:4
+There are a number of gifts that are tax exempt.
+These include:

-When you die and leave money to your heirs, any amount below $11.4 million is tax exempt.
-Your heirs don’t even have to file a return on it.7
+When you die and leave money to your heirs, any amount below $11.58 million is tax exempt.
+Your heirs don’t even have to file a return on it.6

 Alternative Minimum Tax Exemption

-Wealthy taxpayers who have to calculate their Alternative Minimum Taxable Income (AMTI) do still have a personal exemption: It’s $70,300 ($109,400 if married filing jointly or qualifying widow(er); $54,700 if married filing separately).8
+Wealthy taxpayers who have to calculate their Alternative Minimum Taxable Income (AMTI) do still have a personal exemption: It’s $72,900 ($113,400 if married filing jointly).7

 Long-Term Capital Gains Exemption